jdthiele/freshservice-api-scripts/README.md

-# freshservice-api-customobjects
+# freshservice-api-scripts

-Update Custom Object tables in Freshservice
+Read and update content in Freshservice tenants via their REST API

 ## Overview

-This is an example of reading from the Freshservice API, forming the results into a json object and posting that object to create some new records in a Freshservice Custom Object table.
+This is has examples of reading from the Freshservice API, forming the results into a json object and making changes back in the tenant.

-The example checks for Agent Groups that have been created but do not exist in the Custom Object table yet, then creates those missing records.

 ## Setup